-In a Harvard Business Review article, Fred Hassan (managing director of PE firm Warburg Pincus) and Ken Banta (founder of the Vanguard Forum) say for-profits select members based on two criteria – capabilities and character:
+Fred Hassan (managing director of PE firm Warburg Pincus) and Ken Banta (founder of the Vanguard Forum) say for-profits select members based on two criteria – capabilities and character:

 “Start with capabilities.
 Assess yourself not only as a sector expert but also as an executive with special competences and map those attributes against the market’s needs.
 What are your special skills – digital marketing know-how you learned in fast-moving consumer goods?
 Or perhaps expertise in managing clinical trials you learned in biopharma?
 Or is it your knowledge of how to work with regulators in highly regulated industries?”

 Moving on to the tougher piece – character – they note the 5 character basics you need to be strong on: